Building Krita from Source¶

 C:\llvm-mingw; the full path must not contain any spaces.

-At the time of writing, we are using the tagged release 20220323 with LLVM 14.0.0 on the Binary Factory.
+We are using the tagged release 20220906 with LLVM 15.0.0 on the Binary Factory.
 In theory a newer version should be compatible, but use at your own risk.

 If you really want to use other compilers, see below.